justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 In my example queries I didn't make use of the fact that each source code line is in the data.
 Most triplestores have full text search capabilities so I'll write some queries that make use of that too.

+I think this technique could be applied to other application-centric file formats.
+SPARQL Anything gets you part of the way there for [several file formats](https://github.com/SPARQL-Anything/sparql.anything#supported-formats) but I'd like to hear if you have other ideas.